materialstheory/multipyles/README.md

     the program or calculated multipoles from different DFT codes for comparison
     * `helper.py` and `multipole_eqs.py`: helper functions needed in `multipoles.py`
 * `tests/`: the test suite for pytest
+* `constrained_dft_vasp/`: the files needed to perform multipole-constrained DFT calculations.
+Please look at the README there for more information.

-If you add the directory this README is in to the `sys.path`, you can import the code with
+If you add the directory this README is in to the `sys.path`, you can import the python code with
 ```
 from multipyles import multipyles, read_from_dft
 ```